-Skin is made up of a multitude of cells bathed in a matrix composed of collagen and elastin fibres.
+Skin is made up of a multitude of cells bathed in a matrix composed of collagen and elastin fibers.
 Collagen is produced by fibroblasts and gives the skin its firmness, allowing it to withstand stretching and tension.
 Elastin is also produced by fibroblasts and gives the skin its elasticity.

 Initially, these different cells are continuously renewed.
-They are high-quality cells and fulfil their duties with ease.
+They are high-quality cells and fulfill their duties with ease.
 However, over time they become more fragile and their renewal slows down, reducing the skin’s firmness and causing the face to lose its plump nature.

 The causes of sagging facial skin

 Genetics is the primary cause of facial sagging.
 Similarly, hormonal variations, especially for women during menopause, can contribute to skin aging.

 The sun is also an aggravating factor in facial sagging.
 Thus, prolonged exposure to ultraviolet rays prematurely reduces the production of collagen and elastin.
 The sun's rays also contribute to dryness and dehydration of the skin, leading to aging and sagging of the face.

 Tobacco, especially the substances contained in cigarettes, are responsible for the destruction of the skin's elastic fibres.
 Thus, smoking is an aggravating factor in facial sagging.

 Finally, diet can also have an impact on skin sagging.
 Indeed, a poor nutrition, as well as excessive weight gain and weight loss, contribute to skin loosening.

 Sagging facial skin: how can you treat it?

 Today, there are many treatments available to help facial sagging.
 Whether through aesthetic medicine with fillers or cosmetic surgery with facelift.
 These treatments allow the patient to regain a rejuvenated and redefined face.